Accessibility Reports and Plans

 MYAP Goal Alignment: Provide Accessible Customer Service

-The Disability Management (DM) team within Human Resources Services supported 3,665 employees on DM during the 2022-2023 school year.
+The Disability Management (DM) team within Human Resource Services supported 3,822 employees through DM during the 2023-2024 school year.

 Among other supports, Disability Management provides individualized workplace accommodations, assistive devices, job coaching, access to WSIB-sponsored retraining programs, and alternate work.

-Assistive devices provided by HRS for workplace accommodations are listed below:
+Assistive devices provided by Human Resource Services for workplace accommodations include the following:

-• Air cleaners and humidifiers for scent sensitivities / allergies,
+• Air cleaners and humidifiers for scent sensitivities and allergies

 • Mobility devices (scooters, wheelchairs, wheeled carts, stools),